 Photo Credits: Ali Redmond

-I grow radishes in my garden from spring through fall so I’m always looking for tasty ways to use them up, and this easy roasted radish recipe is one of my favorite ways to prepare them.
+I grow radishes in my garden from spring through fall, so I’m always looking for tasty ways to use them up, and this easy roasted radish recipe is one of my favorite ways to prepare them.
 The heat from the oven mellows the spiciness of mid-summer radishes just enough, while roasting keeps them crisp, but tender.

-Ingredients Needed to Make Roasted Radishes
+Key Ingredients for Roasted Radishes

 Radishes are the unsung heroes of our vegetable drawers.
 They are affordable and easy to prepare and taste great dipped in aioli as part of a vegetable platter, smeared with butter and salt for a quick and easy snack, or roasted as I do here.

-• Radishes: In this recipe, I like to use Easter egg or rainbow radishes for the color, but French breakfast or just plain old red radishes will work too.
+• Radishes: In this recipe, I like to use Easter egg or rainbow radishes for the color, but French breakfast or just plain old red radishes will work, too.

 • Lemon juice: Brightens the flavors of the other ingredients and adds a bit of acidity.